Weld Quality Testing: Visual, Physical & NDT

 Weld Quality Testing

-This page contains visual inspection tips.
-The following pages contain inspection methods for GMAW and physical weld testing.
+This page has tips on visual inspection.
+The following pages has inspection techniques for GMAW and physical weld testing.

-These tests reveal weak or defective sections that can be corrected before the material is released for use in the field.
-The tests also determine the proper welding design for ordnance equipment and forestall injury and inconvenience to personnel.
+These tests expose weak or defective areas that can be addressed prior to releasing the material to operational use.
+The tests also determine the suitable welding design for ordnance equipment and prevent injury and inconvenience to personnel.

-NDT refers to nondestructive testing.
-It is an approach to testing that involves evaluating the weld without causing damage.
-It saves time and money including the use of remote visual inspection (RVI), x-rays, ultrasonic testing, and liquid penetration testing.
+NDT is short for nondestructive testing.
+It is a way of testing and it is based on checking the weld without damaging it.
+It is a time and money saver consisting of remote visual inspections (RVI), x-rays, ultrasonic testing and liquid penetration testing.

-In most welds, quality is tested based on the function for which it is intended.
-If you are fixing a part on a machine, if the machine functions properly, then the weld is often considered correct.
-There are a few ways to tell if a weld is correct:
+For most welds, we are testing the quality based on the intended function of the weld.
+If you are repairing a part on a machine, and the machine works as it should, we often accept the weld as ‘correct’.
+There are a few ways to indicate if a weld is ‘correct’:

-• Porosity: The weld surface should not have any irregularities or any porous holes (called porosity).
-Holes contribute to weakness.
-If you see holes, it usually indicates that the base metal was dirty or had an oxide coating.
-If you are using MIG or Tig, porosity indicates that more shielding gas is needed when welding.
-Porosity in aluminum welds is a key indicator of not using enough gas.
+• Porosity: The weld surface should be smooth and free from irregularities or porosity (porous holes).
+Holes add weakness to the weld.
+If you have holes, it often signifies that the base metal was too dirty or had some form of an oxide coating.
+In MIG or TIG welding, porosity signifies the need for more shielding gas while welding.
+Porosity of aluminum welds can be a key indication that you are not supplying enough gas.

-• Leak-Proof: If you are repairing an item that contains liquid, a leak is a sure-fire way (and obvious way) to see that there is a problem.
-Same for something that will contain a gas.
-One testing method is to use soap bubbles to check for problems (can be easily applied with a squirt bottle.
+• Leak-Proof: If you are repairing a product that has liquid in it, a leak is an easy (and obvious) way to establish there is a problem.
+The same is true with something that houses gas.
+One method to test for leaks, if possible, is to put soap bubbles on it – this can even be done with a squirt bottle!

-• Strength: Most welds need to demonstrate the required strength.
-One way to ensure proper strength is to start with a filler metal and electrode rating that is higher than your strength requirement.
+• Strength: Most welds will require a certain strength.
+What you can do to ensure you get the strength required, is to start with a filler and electrode rating higher than what your strength requirement is.

-Other checks using visual methods include checks before (root face, gap, bevel angle, joint fit), during (electrode consumption rate, metal flow, arc sound, and light), and after welding (undercut, root fusion issue, pinholes, excessive spatter, weld dimensions).
+Additional checks that can be made by sight include checking before (the root face, the gap, bevel angle, joint fit), while (the rate of electrode consumption, metal flow, arc sound and light) and after welding (undercut, root fusion problem, pin holes, excess spatter, weld dimensions).

 Visual Inspection (VT)

-Visual inspection is a non-destructive testing (NDT) weld quality testing process where a weld is examined with the eye to determine surface discontinuities.
-It is the most common method of weld quality testing.
+Visual inspection is a non-destructive testing (NDT) method of assessing weld quality in which a weld is examined with the naked eye for surface defects.
+It is the most common method of weld testing.

 Weld Quality Testing